badgateway/ketting/readme.md

 to the new article.
 On this location, a new `rel="author"` appears automatically, pointing to the person that created the article.

-This is how that iteraction might look like:
+This is how that interaction might look like:

 ```js
 var ketting = new Ketting('https://api.example.org/');